mebble/medley/CONTRIBUTING.md

 ## Publish the package

-Tag the commit with the new bumped version (prefixed with "v"), then push that tag:
+First, push all changes on the main branch.
+Then tag the latest commit with the new bumped version, prefixed with "v".
+Then push that tag:

 ```
+git push
 git tag v<new-version>
 git push origin v<new-version>
 ```